-In a small saucepan, combine the granulated sugar with 1/4 cup water.
+In a small stainless saucepan, combine the granulated sugar with 1/4 cup water.
 Gently stir with a silicone spatula.
 Cook over medium heat until the sugar is dissolved.
 Increase the heat to medium high and continue to cook, swirling the pan occasionally without stirring, until the mixture turns a dark amber color, about 10 minutes total.

 Remove from heat.
 Gradually stir in the heavy cream.
 Set aside.

 In medium saucepan, whisk together the brown sugar, cornstarch, and salt.
 Add half of the milk, whisking to combine.
 Whisk in the remaining milk.
 Set over medium high heat, whisking often, until the mixture comes to a boil.
 Remove from heat and add in the butterscotch mixture.

 Gradually ladle about a quarter of the hot liquid into the egg yolks, whisking constantly, to temper the eggs.
 Add another quarter of the hot mixture to the eggs, whisking.
 Slowly transfer the egg mixture back into the saucepan.
 Whisking constantly, bring to a boil over medium-high heat.
 Boil for 2 to 3 minutes, or until thickened like pudding.

 Remove from heat and stir in the butter.
 Whisk vigorously for 1 minute to encourage the mixture to cool.
 Pour through a mesh sieve into the prepared crust to remove any lumps.